John V of Portugal: Education

 John had a stimulating upbringing surrounded by some of the most brilliant minds of Europe at the time.
 It was agreed by the court that John's care as a child was to be strictly run by women only, a custom of the Portuguese court and the Portuguese nobility as a whole.
-John's governess was Maria de Lencastre, Marquise of Unhão.
-She was given the position more for her beauty and status than for her suitability as a childcare giver.
-The Marquise was later governess for John's younger brothers Francisco, António, and Manuel.
+John's governess was Maria de Lencastre, Marchioness of Unhão.
+She was given the position more for her beauty and status than for her suitability as a carer.
+The Marchioness was later governess for John's younger brothers Francisco, António, and Manuel.

 The policies that John's father had pursued made the Portuguese court wealthy, the national economy stable, and the imperial military strong.
 This made a richly varied and interesting childhood possible for John.
 As a child, he was under the tutelage and heavy influence of the Jesuit Fathers Francisco da Cruz, João Seco, and Luís Gonzaga.
 Father Luís Gonzaga was in charge of the education of all of King Peter's children; he taught them military education, politics, astronomy, nautical studies, mathematics, and history.
 As John grew up, he was mentored in political affairs by Luís da Cunha, a prominent Portuguese diplomat.